Code-the-Dream-School/python-essentials-v1/assignments/09Introduction to Web Scraping.md

 **Goal**:
 Extract a web page section and store the information.

+1. Use your browser developer tools to view this page: [https://owasp.org/www-project-top-ten/].
+You are going to extract the top 10 security risks reported there.
+Figure out how you will find them.

-1. Within your python_homework/assignment9 directory, write a script called `see_also.py` to find the **"See also"** section of the Wikipedia page for screen scraping.
-You'll have to use your browser developer tools to figure out how to find that section.
+2. Within your python_homework/assignment9 directory, write a script called `owasp_top_10.py`.
+Use selenium to read this page.

-2. Once you have the tag for this section within your soup, Use the BeautifulSoup prettify() method to format the contents of that tag.
-Print it out, and also write the resulting string to a file in the assignment9 folder called `see_also.html`.
+3. Find each of the top 10 vulnerabilities.
+Hint: You will need XPath.
+For each of the top 10 vulnerabilites, keep the vulnerability title and the href link in a dict.
+Accumulate these dict objects in a list.

+4. Print out the list to make sure you have the right data.
+Then, add code to the program to write it to a file called `owasp_top_10.csv`.
 Verify that this file appears correct.

-3. Create a file, `challenges.txt`, also within your lesson9 directory.
+5. Create a file, `challenges.txt`, also within your lesson9 directory.
 In this file, describe any challenges you faced in completing this assignment and how you resolved them.

 ---

 ### Submit Your Assignment on GitHub**